infsci2711/MultiDBs-KeywordSearchR-Server/README.md

 This means that your mysql is only available to localhost (the server machine), not open to public.
 Otherwise, it should be "0t0  TCP *:3306 (LISTEN)".

+To make the mysql 3306 port public accessible, follow these commands:

+#1.
+sudo nano /etc/mysql/my.cnf

+# We need to edit the mysql config file using nano.
+Use down arrow to scroll down and find "[mysqld]"
+# Then try to find a line "bind-address           =127.0.0.1"
+# Add a '#' in front of that line to disable it
+#start a new line, with content "bind-address             =0.0.0.0"
+# Save the file by using ctrl + O.
+# Exit by ctrl + X.

 2. Steps to set up the project